Photo by Pexelson

 Coronavirus is taking an economic toll on all businesses, healthcare included, big and small, but smaller businesses are particularly affected by this pandemic.
 Even as they fight for their survival, micro and small companies are ill-equipped to deal with the economic fallout of COVID-19.
 The situation is evolving rapidly, and small business owners are unaware of the steps they can take to mitigate the risks involved.

 It is safe to say that the world has not faced a crisis of this nature before; therefore, it is difficult to comprehend and predict the challenges that it will create for small and medium enterprises.
 For now, it seems that the future is bleak; as self-quarantine continues across the globe, small businesses face the brunt of it.
-Dwindling sales, decreased revenues, no incoming cash, and mounting bills predict that it’s highly unlikely for small companies to stay afloat.
+Dwindling sales, decreased revenues, incoming cash, and mounting bills predict that it’s improbable for small companies to stay afloat.

 Recent surveys suggest it would be difficult for small businesses to make it until June if the current circumstances continue for three more months.
 If the situation gets worse, small-businesses will face a fatal financial blow.

 So far, many small businesses have been temporarily closed down because of self-imposed social distancing or government-mandated lockdown.
 If the circumstances prevail, they will be forced to shut down business indefinitely.
 These businesses need interest-free loans and cash buffers that can help them pay for their works and keep their doors open.

 The good news is that this pandemic cannot last forever, and things will surely turn around.
 In the meantime, here are a few points that might be able to help you survive and keep your doors open post-COVID-19.